 Singh, H. (2003), Building Effective Blended Learning Programs, to be published Educational Technology, Nov-Dec 2003

 Sudzina, M. Kaleta, R. & Garnham, C. (2003), Preparing for and Teaching Hybrid Courses.
 Paper presented at Midwest EDUCAUSE Conference, USA.
-Voos, R. (2003), Blended learning What is it and where might it take us?, Sloan-C View, 2(1)

 Wonacott, M. E. (2002), Blending Face-to-Face and Distance learning methods in Adult and Career-Technical Education, Eric Practice Application Brief no. 23

-Zemsky, R., and W. F. Massey.
-2004.
-Thwarted innovation: What happened to e-learning and why.
-West Chester, PA: The Learning Alliance at the University of Pennsylvania.
-CAREERS Find all the information you need to jumpstart your career in fashion merchandising at Fashion Schools.
+Young, J. R. (2002), Hybrid teaching Seeks to End the Divide Between Traditional and Online Instruction’, Chronicle of Higher Education, Information Technology, March 2002 CAREERS Find all the information you need to jumpstart your career in fashion merchandising at Fashion Schools.
 Features information for individuals who aspire to a career as an ultrasound technologist.
-CLIP ART The Grosse Pointe Public Schools (MI) offers this site with links to clip art collections, a content-specific clip art list, and links to seasonal clip art.
-FREE ENGLISH GAMES AND TESTS offers free TOEFL, TOEIC and English Grammar and Vocabulary Practice Tests. has lots of free and cheap practice downloads or CDs of offer. has fun games to try.
+CLIP ART FREE ENGLISH GAMES AND TESTS offers free TOEFL, TOEIC and English Grammar and Vocabulary Practice Tests. has lots of free and cheap practice downloads or CDs of offer. has fun games to try.
 OTHER

 Convert currencies online.
 Exchange rates and quotes. to review great gadgets and websites.

-The biggest, most comprehensive database of celebrities addresses --Actors and Actresses, Singers, Authors, Politicians, Models, Athletes and more.
+Access free Chinese-English and English-Chinese online dictionaries, or buy portable electronic dictionaries. (local page) The biggest, most comprehensive database of celebrities addresses --Actors and Actresses, Singers, Authors, Politicians, Models, Athletes and more.
 This database is free for everyone, and easy to use.
 Looking for a cost effective, comprehensive online learning and communication environment that aligns to major funding streams?
 Futurekids online is a comprehensive, customizable web-based solution that integrates best-of-breed educationally relevant solutions for your school or district.
 Futurekids online will deliver a complete online learning, training and communication environment for everyone in your school or district.
 The platform was developed to meet the specific funding requirement for several major U.S. funding programs including No Child Left Behind.
-The Futurekids solution empowers educators, students, and administrators to be proficient with technology as a learning, instruction, administrative and communication tool resulting in better learning outcomes and improved return on investment. on Lexicography and Computational Linguistics
+The Futurekids solution empowers educators, students, and administrators to be proficient with technology as a learning, instruction, administrative and communication tool resulting in better learning outcomes and improved return on investment.

 Creative Commons is an excellent resource for teachers trying to find authentic, uncopyrighted digital material.
 Material is categorized by audio, images, video, text and education (including lesson plans).
 Some items found may contain restrictions on their use such as for education only or not-for-profit use only.
 Creative Commons also allows people to submit their own original works to the site.
-Tom Cobbs Reading Tutor for Jack Londons Call of the Wild.
-Read, listen to the recording, pause to click any word once for individual pronunciation twice for examples + definition.
-Quick look-ups in Word-Net.
+HTTP://WWW.BRAINJAR.COM/ Web-Programming Demos and Lessons Google Image search is a great place to get free Clip Art and images to supplement classroom activities.
+It is easy to search and navigate with one of the best collections of images available.
+Some of the images are copyright protected so care must be taken that they are used responsibly for educational purposes and that credit is given to the source.
+CHINA AND CHINESE STUDY RESOURCES

-Learn about collocations in English.
+Chinese handwriting recognition and pronunciation sound clips included.
+COLLOCATION ENGINES COLLOCATIONS, LEXICAL PHRASES, WORD CHUNKS (Study of) Collocations or Words That Occur Together Often Learn about collocations in English.
 But what is "collocation" exactly?
 Put simply, it is the frequent use of two or more words together (mostly verbs and nouns) in a way that sounds correct to native speakers of English.
 Collocations are common word combinations or collections of words that "fit together" such as "If I had the chance," or "talk freely," or "heavy smoker."

 with: Give, Have, Make, Take, Do, Pay, and Hold.